An important story

 The mission of this site is to tell the story of hundreds of people who worked at the United States Naval Computing Machine Laboratory, a top secret project in Dayton during World War Two.
 These people kept their secret for over fifty years.
 They produced machines which were crucial to the war effort and helped to save the lives of tens of thousands of troops, on land and sea, around the world.

-This site originates with and is maintained by Debbie Anderson in Dayton, Ohio.
+This site originates with and is maintained by Deborah Anderson in Dayton, Ohio.
 My father was Joseph Desch, Research Director for the NCML.
 This site is an outgrowth of my own efforts to learn more about the story behind my father’s secret work and a desire to share what I have learned.
 It also is a resource for the facts behind the documentary Dayton Codebreakers.

 I am grateful to the Archive Center at Dayton History, the Wenger Command Display in Pensacola, Florida, friends at the NSA Center for Cryptologic History and the National Cryptologic Museum, and the many veterans–WAVES and sailors– who have been so generous over the years for a share of the photographs presented here.